-The most effective way to handle ransomware attacks is to use the 3-2-1 backup rule: keep at least three separate versions of data on two different storage types with atleast one offsite.
+Use the 3-2-1 backup rule: Keep at least three separate versions of data (one original and two backups), on two different storage types, and at least one copy offsite.

-Reduce the vulnerabilities in your operating systems, browsers, and other applications by regularly updating them.
+Reduce the vulnerabilities in your operating systems, browsers, antivirus software, and other applications by regularly updating them.

-Block malicious executables, spam, phishing emails, and other methods ransomware is known to use.
+Block malicious executables, spam, phishing, and other common email attacks that ransomware is known to use.

 Use robust access management to restrict unwarranted access and reduce the number of access points through which malware can enter your organization.